jessamynsmith/analysocial/README.md

 * Add view of top 10 posts
 * Analyze words in posts
+* Date filter for posts on view page
-* Searching/sorting on posts view page
+* Sorting on posts view page
 * CSV download from site
 * Sync historical posts for new users (use RQ?)
 * Email admin when new user signs up